 4. Moral conduct, true righteousness, becomes, then, the natural result of such love.”
 [UB, 170:3.3-7]

-Take time to reflect on this transformative message of personal salvation.
+Reflect on this transformative message of personal salvation.
 Assimilate its spiritual nutrients to gain mastery in the liberating art of forgiveness, putting to rest the haunting ghosts of your past.
 It will set you free to operate serenely and optimally in the present, doing your due diligence to lay the groundwork for a future brimming with light and life.”